Gratitude to Pouria Montazeri for this video clip.

 "I realize now that when I was a kid I was heavily influenced by the Old Lyme arts scene," Hubbard says.
 Old Lyme had been a prominent enclave at the turn of the 20th Century beginning with the Connecticut River School.
 That arts tradition continues today at both the Florence Griswold Museum and the Lyme Art Association.

-"I didn't discover pencil drawing until 2011 when I was encouraged by my wife to "draw something" one lazy Sunday in August.
-That seemingly off-handed suggestion has opened up a world of fulfillment, joy, and healing for me for the past decade.
+"I began drawing in 2011 when I was encouraged by my then-wife to "draw something" one lazy Sunday.
+That seemingly off-handed suggestion has opened up a world of fulfillment, joy, and healing for me over the past decade.
 I look forward to creating and presenting many more pieces in the coming years."

-A longtime resident of Colorado, Hubbard returned in 2020 to the Roaring Fork Valley from Boulder and currently lives in Emma.
+A longtime resident of Colorado, Hubbard returned in 2020 to the Roaring Fork Valley from Boulder and currently lives in Glenwood Springs.

 11" X 14", Uniball ink pen on Strathmore recycled drawing paper.